tylerdr/sprinter-website/src/pages/about/index.md

 headerImage: /img/stars.jpg
 what:
   content1: >+
+    We are an up & coming tech service that offers businesses a refreshing perspective in decluttering their systems through automation.
 As the technology evolves, so do we, but more importantly so does your business.
-Sprinter is the first of its kind, serving as the missing link between the recipient of the software and its developers.
-Our consulting process focuses on bridging the gap between your company's current struggles and the technology that will resolve them.
+We are here to bridge the gap between your company's current struggles and the technology that will resolve them.
+Our understanding of both software development as well as business operations is what ensures our collaboration reaches maximum success.

   content2: >-
-    Our understanding of both the software world as well as the engineering industry, is what ensures our collaboration reaches maximum success.
     Because today's tech world is rapidly becoming more advanced & complex, we've handcrafted tools that make it easier to navigate the modern technological landscape.
+We empower businesses to become more efficient by automating their current systems and solving complex problems with simple tech-based solutions.
+Through harnessing the power of modern software, we provide you with the expertise needed to maximize technology's positive potential within your company.
   content3: >-
     Before Sprinter, most businesses looking to update their systems were forced to choose between one size fits all software options that fail miserably due to lack of communication.
 We've solved this problem through our consulting before and during the development process.
 Our focus is on implementing new technology that saves you both time and money.
-Through harnessing the power of modern software, we provide you with the expertise needed to maximize technology's positive potential within your company.
-Our unique perspective allows us to dissect complex problems through a clear lens, offering your business the most appropriate solution.
+  content4: ''
   header: What We Do
   tagline: >-
     We empower businesses to become more efficient by automating their current